-The proposed Normandien WEF Project will entail the development of up to 60 wind turbines within a total project area of approximately 6 067 ha, with a combined generation capacity of up to 300 MW.
+The proposed Kromhof WEF Project (Figure 1-2) will entail the development of up to 37 wind turbines within a total project area of approximately 7 296 ha, with a combined generation capacity of up to 300 MW.
 The project will furthermore entail the following development aspects, that are expected to impact the visual landscape:

-- Turbines with a hub height of up to 140 m and rotor diameter of up to 200 m. - Hard standing areas of up to 0.8 ha per turbine. - Turbine foundations: - area of 0.07 ha per turbine and crane platform/pad 0.5 ha - temporary excavation up to 4 m deep, constructed of reinforced concrete to support the mounting ring - once the tower is established, the foundation footprint is covered with soil - Substation 4 x 33 kV/132 kV onsite collector substation (IPP Portion), each being up to 2 ha. - Powerlines 33 kV cabling to connect the wind turbines to the onsite collector substations, to be laid underground where practical. - Construction camp, site office and laydown area including: - Concrete batching plant of up to 1 ha - Site office of 4 ha - laydown area of 8 ha - Internal roads of up to 8 m in width. - O&M office of up to 1 ha. - Battery energy storage system (BESS) (200 MW/800 MWh). - · Li-ion solid state batteries - · export capacity of up to 800 MWh - total storage capacity 200 MW - storage capacity of up to 6-8 hours - The BESS will be housed in containers covering a total approximate footprint of up to 7 ha
+- Turbines (Figure 1-3) with a hub height of 140 m (which may increase to 150 m) and rotor diameter of up to 200 m

+- Hard standing areas of up to 0.8 ha per turbine

+- Turbine foundations:

+- temporary excavation up to 4 m deep, constructed of reinforced concrete to support the mounting ring

+- once the tower is established, the foundation footprint is covered with soil

+- Substation 1 x 33 kV/132 kV onsite collector substation (IPP Portion), each being up to 2 ha

+- Powerlines 33 kV cabling to connect the wind turbines to the onsite collector substations, to be laid underground where practical

+- Construction camp, site office and laydown area including:

+- Concrete batching plant of up to 1 ha

+- Site office of 4 ha

+- laydown area of 8 ha

+- Internal roads of up to 8 m in width

+- O&M office of up to 1 ha

+- Battery energy storage system (BESS) (200 MW/800 MWh).

+- Pre-assembled solid-state batteries

+- export capacity of up to 800 MWh

+- total storage capacity 200 MW

+- storage capacity of up to 6-8 hours

+- The BESS will be housed in containers covering a total approximate footprint of up to 7 ha